Continuation Newton methods with deflation techniques for global optimization problems: Introduction

 \section{Introduction}

 2mm

 In this article, we are mainly concerned with the global minimum of the unconstrained optimization problem

-where $f: \; \Re^{n} \to \Re$ is a differentiable function.
-When problem \eqref{UNOPTF} is nonconvex and large-scale, it may have many local minimizers and it is challenge to find its global minimum.
-For problem \eqref{UNOPTF}, there are some popular global optimization methods, such as the multi-start methods \cite{Boender1987,DSDW2016,RS2013,ULPG2007}, the branch-and-bound methods \cite{BLLMW2009,Couenne2020,Sahinidis2021,TS2005}, the genetic evolution algorithms \cite{Hansen2006,MTK1999,Mitchell1996,LW2001} and their memetic algorithms \cite{Hart1994,MKCR2020,TRS2003,SGKZ2014}.
+where $f: \; \Re^{n} \to \Re$ is a differentiable function except for a finite number of points.
+When problem \eqref{UNOPTF} is nonconvex and large-scale, it may have many local minimizers and it is a challenge to find its global minimum.
+For problem \eqref{UNOPTF}, there are many popular global optimization methods, such as the multi-start method \cite{Boender1987,CM2015,DSDW2016,KN2022,RS2013,ULPG2007}, the branch-and-bound method \cite{BLLMW2009,Couenne2020,Sahinidis2021,TS2005}, the genetic evolution algorithm \cite{LW2001,MTK1999,Mitchell1996} and their memetic algorithms \cite{Hart1994,MKCR2020,SGKZ2014,TRS2003}.

 2mm